Deoshabh/bhavya-Association/Admin.md

 •	Logging & Monitoring: Track admin actions and system performance
 •	The existing codebase already has some admin functionality (particularly in directory   management), but would need significant expansion to create a full-featured admin system.

-# Bhavya Association Admin Guide
+# Bhavya Associates Admin Guide

-This document provides instructions for creating and managing admin users in the Bhavya Association application.
+This document provides instructions for creating and managing admin users in the Bhavya Associates application.

 ## Creating an Admin User